balisujohn/localwriter/README.md

 1. Enable the local OpenAI API (this ensures the API responds in a format similar to OpenAI).
 2. Verify that the intended model is working (e.g., openchat3.5, suitable for 8GB VRAM setups).
-3. Set the endpoint in Localwriter settings to `http://localhost:5000` (or the configured port).
-The default endpoint changed to Ollama's port (11434) in version 0.0.9, so text-generation-webui users must set this explicitly.
+3. Set the endpoint in Localwriter to `localhost:5000` (or the configured port).

 #### Ollama